-Individuals who consider that gifts, benefits and hospitality or conflict of interest within FRV may not have been declared or is not being appropriately managed should speak up and notify their manager or relevant Deputy Fire Rescue Commissioner or Deputy Secretary.
-Individuals who believe they have observed corrupt conduct in their colleagues may also make a protected disclosure directly to the Independent Based-based Anti-corruption Commission (IBAC).
+Individuals who consider that gifts, benefits and hospitality or conflict of interest within FRV may not have been declared or are not being appropriately managed should speak up and notify their manager or the relevant Deputy Fire Rescue Commissioner or the Deputy Secretary.
+Individuals who believe they have observed corrupt conduct may also make a protected disclosure directly to the Independent Based-based Anti-corruption Commission (IBAC).